redhousestudio/redhousestudio.github.io/_projects/project0807-Knalpot.md

   - img: "project0807-image06-thumb.png"
 ---

-Gerri Jaeger and Raphael Vanoli are among the most talented and hardest working musicians in the Dutch impro music scene.
-All the compositions were ready to record after playing them live on many (international) stages.
-During pre-production I sat with them in the rehearsal room to talk about details of the sound and study the performances.
-We wanted to capture the fun and raw energy of their live performances and it was my task to translate this onto the recordings.<br />
+Gerri Jaeger and Raphael Vanoli are among the most talented musicians in the Dutch impro music scene.
+For this album all the compositions were ready to record after playing them live on many international stages.<br />
+During pre-production I sat with them in the rehearsal room to discuss the sound and study the performances.
+We wanted to capture the fun and raw energy of their live shows and translate this into the recordings.<br />
 A great project to have worked on because I like strong idea's and personalities and the music is something really unique.<br />
 We kicked ass, "pom pom", had lots of fun and sounds like this: